-The intent of the Afterschool Care Snack Program (ACSP) is to assist schools that operate organized programs of care, which include education and enrichment activities known to help reduce or prevent children’s involvement in juvenile crime or other high risk behavior, by providing snacks.
+The intent of the Afterschool Care Program (ASP) is to assist schools that operate organized programs of care, which include education and enrichment activities known to help reduce or prevent children’s involvement in juvenile crime or other high risk behavior, by providing snacks.
 Eligible programs serving snacks to children that meet USDA requirements may be claimed for reimbursement.
-USDA ACSP
+USDA ASP

 School Food Authorities (SFAs) participating in the National School Lunch and School Breakfast Programs (NSLP and SBP) and sponsors participating in the Summer Food Service Program (SFSP) can respond to situations resulting from damage or disruptions due to natural disasters such as hurricanes, tornadoes, wildfires, and floods.
 USDA Emergency Feeding